Kanwar Zorawar Singh

 Major-General Kanwar Zorawar Singh MC (14 February 1920 – 24 December 1994) was a senior cavalry officer in the Indian Army.

 Early life

 Singh was born in the Princely state of Jaipur on 14 February 1920, the son of Major-General Sir Bhairon Singh, an officer in the Jaipur State Forces.
 He attended the Prince of Wales Royal Indian Military College (RIMC) from August 1931 to 1938.
 Following his education at RIMC, he gained entrance to the Indian Military Academy.
 Upon graduation in 1941, he would receive the Sword of Honour for the best overall performance by a gentleman cadet.
+He was the younger brother of Colonel Thakur Harnath Singh and older brother Colonel Thakur Govind Singh, the latter of whom became the first Indian Commandant of the Governor-General’s Bodyguard (later the President’s Bodyguard).